BlackPaladin2022/Translation-Patches/(NES) Space Defense Force SDF/SDF-readme.txt

 *Uchuu Keibitai SDF*
 ********************

 I was bored one day while waiting for other projects needing outside attention, so I worked on this game's title screen.
 This game was relased in Japan only by HAL Laboratory.
-What's notable about this game is its intense difficulty and that it had the late Satori Iwata credited as Technical Supervisor.
+What's notable about this game is its intense difficulty and that it had the late Satoru Iwata credited as Technical Supervisor.

 The patch comes in two flavors...